MattB17/SystemsProgramming/C/Notes/other.md

 * we can't store global variables in the stack because the stack only contains local variables that have been defined for a certain function
 * global variables are stored in their own global variable segment - right below the code segment
 * the global data segment holds other values such as string literals

+### Strings
+A character array is an array with a null character after the final string of text
+* ['h', 'e', 'l', 'l', 'o', '\0']
+* so string is just a character array with a null terminator